JinyuGuan/JINYU/README.md

 Tp is the total page number of html source codes that you prepere to parse.

 Recently, more functions using aid-get will be added in BilibiliAid.py.

+## BiliGetStat.py
+This script shows how to get bili video's statistic information by parsing json objects of api of bilibili.com.

+* **eg.[Statistic Information for av170001]http://api.bilibili.com/archive_stat/stat?aid=170001